gregology/gregology.github.io/codex.md

 - Souls do not exist as separate from the physical body
 - Humans created God
 - Race and ethnicity are social constructs
-- Human segmentations are as fleeting at fashion
-- Cultural traits exist, isolated cultures do not
+- Cultural traits exist, cultures do not
-- Humans of today will appear ludicrous to future generations
+- Today's humanity will appear ludicrous to future generations
 - Armies & governments win & lose in war, civilians & soldiers only lose in war
 - Nations give meaning to wars after the fact
 - Plants & animals domesticated humans